What is a Wedding Tie?

 A great material to go for if you’re looking for a bit of texture to your tie.
 The slub effect and shine offers dimension to the material.

 This quality material made in a twill weave which is typically characterized with the diagonal lines across the tie, the silk is often unsuitable for cravats but make a wonderful tie.

 Gone are the days of the super-wide ties, the popular choice now Is a significantly more modern cut.
 With the regular ties measuring at 7.5cm at the widest point and the skinny variety measuring at 6cm at the widest point.

 A increasingly more popular option, especially for destination weddings.
 The bow tie Is a smart and different choice, often paired with a matching pocket square and braces.

-The cravat (or ascot) Is another type of wedding tie which Is often associated with more traditional weddings.
-It can come pre-tied or a self tie option which Is tied like a normal tie, but produces a rouched knot.
+The cravat (or ascot) Is another type of wedding tie which is often associated with more traditional weddings.
+It can come pre-tied or a self tie option which Is tied like a normal tie, but produces a ruched knot.

 Often worn with a tailored suit or a waistcoat, the cravat is becoming more popular now as an alternative to a regular necktie.

 So, a wedding tie can be a regular necktie, a bow tie or a cravat, depending on the dress code or colour scheme of the wedding.
 A wedding tie can be can be made from a number of different materials and colours with the common factor being, that the neckwear is worn at a wedding by the groom and groomsmen and other members of the wedding party.